zepben/ewb-sdk-jvm/CONTRIBUTING.md

 Simply import the maven project into your favourite IDE.

 Our main style requirements are:
-- Tabsize of 4
-- Spaces instead of tabs
+- 4 spaces instead of tabs
-- Continuation line indent of 4
+- Continuation line indent of 4 spaces
 - Line wrap at 160 characters

 ## Checklist for model change ##